 “My mother hasn’t sung in four years, and hasn’t spoken in three months, but she sang the songs today!”

-one grateful daughter
+One very grateful daughter

 Everyone knows the words to Jingle Bells